emberjs/rfcs/text/0000-array-find-index.md

 [`findBy`][ember-array-findBy], this RFC also proposes that an accompanying `findIndexBy` method be added.

-Why this is useful should be obvious.
-For current alternatives, refer to the *Alternatives* section.
+Finding the index instead of the element itself is sometimes preferable when mangling data structures or calling actions.
+Currently there's no easy and efficient way to do that, as shown in the *Alternatives* section.

 # Detailed design